 ALEKS is an adaptive online homework website (www.aleks.com).
 You will need to purchase an access code in order to get logged in.
 Your skills work will be completed on this site.
 Each week's skills, called "Objectives," will be available for a given length of time and you must learn those skills and demonstrate mastery by the deadline date and time.
-Your score at the time of the deadline will be recorded as a homework grade for that week, and any un-mastered skills will then become prerequisite work for the next week.
+Your score at the time of the deadline will be recorded as a homework grade for that week.
 Students who finish their ALEKS work before the deadline can work on other topics in the course pie.